shaheemadnan/Mobile-Application-Development/ContentProvider/README.md

 </manifest>

-Developed by: Rajeshwar S
+Developed by: Vasanthan.A

-Registeration Number : 212220220033
+Registeration Number : 212220220052

 ## OUTPUT